 The pH level of the urine is related to the acid-base balance maintained by the body.
-Therefore, consumption of acidic or basic foods as well as the occurrence of any condition in the body that produces acids or bases will directly affect the pH of the urine.
+Therefore, consumption of acidic or basic foods, as well as the occurrence of any condition in the body that produces acids or bases, will directly affect the pH of the urine.
 In some circumstances, too acidic or basic urine produces crystals.
 When this phenomenon happens inside the kidney, kidney stones can develop.

 - Specific Gravity

 Specific gravity reflects how concentrated the urine is.
 It can measure the proportion of solutes present in the urine when compared to pure water.
 Determining specific gravity is useful when you want to detect a particular substance in the urine sample.

 Albumin is usually the first type of protein compound excreted in the urine whenever there is a kidney problem.
-Other types of protein compounds are not detectable in dip stick test and can be measured through a different urine protein test.
+Other types of protein compounds are not detectable in dipstick test and can be measured through a different urine protein test.
 Conditions that usually produce high amounts of protein in the urine include preeclampsia, multiple myeloma, inflammation, urinary tract injuries, malignancies and other disorders that destroy red blood cells.

 Glucose should not be present in the urine.
-However, in some circumstances the renal threshold allows the excretion of glucose in the urine when the blood glucose levels are too high.
+However, in some circumstances, the renal threshold allows the excretion of glucose in the urine when the blood glucose levels are too high.
 The conditions that can cause glucosuria are pregnancy, diabetes mellitus, liver diseases and hormonal disorders.

 Like glucose, ketones should not be present in the urine.
-Ketones are by-products of fat metabolism and they form whenever there is not enough carbohydrates present for energy production.
+Ketones are by-products of fat metabolism and they form whenever there is not enough carbohydrate present for energy production.
 Ketones also form when insulin levels are not enough to initiate carbohydrate metabolism so the body just uses fat in order to produce the energy needed for daily activities.

 The presence of blood in the urine is called hematuria and this usually happens when there is an injury in the urinary tract.
-Other conditions that may induce hematuria include cigarette smoking, strenuous exercise, kidney problems and trauma.
+Other conditions that may induce hematuria include cigarette smoking, strenuous exercise, kidney problems, and trauma.

 - Leukocyte Esterase

 Leukocyte esterase is the enzyme produced by white blood cells.
-Normally, there are white blood cells present in the urine, but they are so few that there is no leukocyte esterase detectable in dip stick test.
+Normally, there are white blood cells present in the urine, but they are so few that there is no leukocyte esterase detectable in dipstick test.

-On the other hand, when there are many white blood cells present in the urine the leukocyte esterase level elevates and it could be detected in strips.
+On the other hand, when there are many white blood cells present in the urine, the leukocyte esterase level elevates and it could be detected in strips.
 White blood cells in the urine increase in response to urinary tract infections.

 It should not be present in a normal urine sample but once detected, it can reflect the presence of liver diseases.

 High urobilinogen levels in the urine can signify liver diseases and other conditions that can cause RBC destruction.
-For people with liver problems and obvious signs of liver dysfunction, the absence of urobilinogen may indicate the presence of hepatic or biliary obstruction.
+For people with liver problems and obvious signs of liver dysfunction, the absence of urobilinogen may indicate the presence of a hepatic or biliary obstruction.

-C. Microscopic Examination.
+C. Microscopic Examination

 In microscopic examination, the urine sample is centrifuged so sediments will settle at the bottom and the clear part can be discarded.
-Few drops of this centrifuged urine will be examined under microscope.
+Few drops of this centrifuged urine will be examined under a microscope.
 The sediments observed under the microscope are measured in terms of per lower power field (LPF) or per high power field (HPF).

 Some other entities are also measured by estimations like “few”, “many” or “moderate”.
-The following are the entities measured in microscopic examination:
+The following are the entities measured in a microscopic examination:

 - Red blood cells (RBCs)

 RBCs are present in the urine sample of a person with severe urinary tract infection, renal disorders, urinary tract injuries and inflammation.
-It can also reflect improper collection of urine specimen (e.g. Urine contaminated by blood from menstruation or hemorrhoids).
+It can also reflect an improper collection of urine specimen (e.g. Urine contaminated by blood from menstruation or hemorrhoids).